solde/Par/ParTeo.md

 * Out
 * InOut

-You can creat a dependence of a part of a task.
+You can creat a dependence fro a part of a task.
 For example a coss-iteration dependence.

-*